 Worldwide, sea level is rising because of climate change.

 Today, sea level is 10- 20 cm (4-8 in) higher than it was a century ago because of climate change.
 Over the 21st Century, sea level is expected to rise 30 cm (12 in) if the amount of climate change is minimized.
 Sea level will rise up to one meter (about three feet) if climate change is not controlled.

 There are two ways that our warming climate is causing sea level rise.

 First, water from melting glaciers and ice sheets flows down rivers and is added to the ocean.
+Over the past 100 years mountain glaciers, Arctic glaciers, and Greenland’s ice have decreased dramatically in size.
 With less ice trapped on land in glaciers and ice sheets, there is more water in the ocean, and sea level is higher.
 Melting ice that is already in the ocean, like sea ice, does not cause sea level rise.

 Second, ocean water expands as it warms, increasing its volume, so the water in the ocean takes up more space and sea level is higher.
 Since 1955, more than 90% of the excess heat held in the atmosphere by heat-trapping gases has made its way into the ocean.
 If this didn’t happen, climate warming would be much more dramatic.
 But because the heat is added to the ocean, and because ocean water expands with heat, sea level rises, flooding coasts.
 Also, marine life that are sensitive to changes in temperature struggle to survive.

 Thermal expansion and melting ice each contributed about half of the recent sea level rise, though there is some uncertainty in the exact magnitude of the contribution from each source.
 Thermal expansion of seawater is predicted to account for about 75% of future sea level rise according to Earth system models.

 Ocean water is warming and growing acidic.